Marketing Communications…Can You Hear Me Now?

 Traditional media are gradually losing effectiveness, and are becoming an increasingly less powerful means of communicating with potential customers.
 Consumers as a whole no longer place their faith in conventional advertising conveyed via traditional media.
 With the rapid growth of interactive media, particularly the internet, most businesses prefer to use modern media over more traditional methods.

 For many companies, traditional methods of advertising have become too expensive and are not a cost-effective option compared to modern media.
 They prefer two-way communication with their customer base.
 They want their customers to be able to make inquiries, respond to questions and purchase products using interactive media.
 They want to channel their message to the target audience quickly and in a cost-efficient manner, where response and feedback can occur at any time along the communication process.

 With such a broad range of communication media, it is very easy for a company's messages to become disjointed and appear contradictory when sent through so many channels.

-Different messages confuse your customers and diminishes your brand.
+Different messages confuse your customers and diminish your brand.
 If a print advertisement carries a particular logo, image and message, then your point-of-sale materials, blogs, and website content should carry the same logo, images or message.
-(For example, Coca-Cola uses its familiar red and white logos and maintains a theme of social interaction and enjoyment throughout all of the company’s marketing communications.)
+(For example, Coca-Cola uses its familiar red-and-white logos and maintains a theme of social interaction and enjoyment throughout all of the company’s marketing communications.)